Best practices for database benchmarking

 Synthetic

-A synthetic benchmark is a performance test designed to simulate the workload of specific tasks or processes.
+A synthetic database benchmark is a performance test designed to simulate the workload of specific tasks or processes.
 These benchmarks are typically created in a lab setting and are used to evaluate the performance of different hardware or software systems.
-Synthetic benchmarks simulate real-world workloads using an identical pattern, as in the YCSB workloads.
+Synthetic benchmarks simulate real-world workloads using an identical pattern, as in the YCSB workloads, and can be useful for comparing non-relational databases or relational databases side by side.

 Real

 While synthetic benchmarks use artificial tests and workloads designed to stress specific system components, real-world benchmarks use actual applications and data to measure performance.
-Real-world benchmarks are often considered more accurate than synthetic ones, as they better represent a system’s performance under actual usage conditions.
-However, they can be more difficult to set up and run, and the results can be harder to compare directly, as the exact workload can vary from one test to another.
+Real-world benchmarks are often considered more accurate than synthetic ones, as they better represent a system’s database performance under actual usage conditions.
+However, they can be more difficult to set up and run, and the results can be harder to compare directly, especially when testing high availability or data replication, as the exact workload can vary from one test to another.

 Planning a benchmark

-So, what should a “good” benchmark include?
+So, what should a “good” database benchmark include?
 Here’s our opinion:

-To be a fair and transparent test, a representative benchmark should first test performance, scale out, and test failure modes.
-The test must include full, reproducible code examples (including configuration) and result in the published benchmark numbers.
+To be a fair and transparent test, a representative benchmark should first test database performance, scalability, and test failure modes.
+The test must include full, reproducible code examples (including configuration) and result in the published database benchmark numbers.

 What should a “good” benchmark not include?
 A fair and transparent test avoids using designs that skew benchmark results or reduce existing problems.
 Some techniques to be explicitly called out when used or avoided entirely are: